-Security updates fix vulnerabilities in systems, preventing your website from being exploited by hackers, who are continually searching for weaknesses to exploit.
-Security updates ‘patch’ up these vulnerabilities to keep your systems secure.
+Security updates fix vulnerabilities in systems, preventing your website from being exploited by hackers.
+Security updates ‘patch’ up these vulnerabilities keeping your systems secure.

-Monitor your security updates by checking your content Management System dashboard.
+- Monitor your security updates by checking your content management system (CMS) dashboard.
 Most content management systems, such as WordPress, display the updates ready for download.
-If your CMS doesn’t or you are unsure, contact your hosting provider.
+If your CMS doesn’t, or you are unsure, contact your hosting provider.

 If you are unable to keep on top of your web security, it is worth finding a company to manage your security for you.

-Code should be reviewed regularly throughout a project.
-Even the smallest of mistakes can become a large problem over time.
+Code should be reviewed regularly – even the smallest of mistakes can become a large problem over time.

 Errors could include anything from typos to unused (dead) code.

 If reviewing older systems, dead code could be the result of hacks.
-Finding these before they can cause any harm can give you a chance to fix any problems, such as bugs or stolen information, before anything malicious occurs.
+Finding these before they can cause any harm can give you a chance to fix any problems before anything malicious occurs.

-Code reviews allow specialists or developers with good experience to review particular aspects of code, such as compliance with security standards, which they know well.
+Code reviews allow specialists or developers with good experience to review particular aspects of code, such as compliance with security standards.
 This is especially important if security is a key part of the project.